 All contact details for the child are added to the prospective student list and shared with the Senior Leadership Team (SLT).

-Parent/Carer to inform the current school provision that they are considering Sandside Lodge School and ask school SENCO to call an early EHCP review with professionals.
-This should include the EHCP coordinator and Sandside Lodge School where possible.
+Parent/Carer to inform the current school provision / SENCO that they are considering Sandside Lodge School and ask school SENCO to call an early EHCP review with professionals.
+This should include the Local Authorities EHCP coordinator.

 The EHCP Coordinator will gather the student’s information and share this with the LA who will use the information to inform their decision at the LA panel meeting.